topo-gps/ios-manual/en/routes/route_details.rst

 In the top of the route details screen a map with the route is displayed.
 The white arrow on the route line indicates the direction of the route.

-Directly below the map you can find the title, the route type, length, duration (if the route is recorded), total ascent (if available) and author.
+Directly below the map you can find the title, the route type, length, duration (if the route is recorded), :ref:`total ascent <ss-total-ascent>` (if available) and author.
 If you tap this item, you can view :ref:`additional information about the route <ss-additional-route-details>`.

 A description and photos will be shown if they are present.
 If you tap a photo, it will be shown full screen and you can browse through the photos by swiping the photos to the left and right.

 Next, if present an altitude/elevation profile, a slope profile, a speed and a distance profile are shown.
-You can tap these profiles to view the :ref:`profile in more detail <sec-route-profiles>` and obtain additional height and speed information.
+You can tap these profiles to view the :ref:`profile in more detail <sec-route-profiles>` and obtain additional height, slope and speed information.

 .. figure:: ../_static/route-details2.png
    :height: 568px